AndreWohnsland/CocktailBerry/docs/addons.md

 Here is a list of verified addons that you can use.
 They are either directly from CocktailBerry or from other third party providers.
-Verifies means that the addon is known by the CocktailBerry programmers and was at least once tested for its functionality.
+Verified means that the addon is known by the CocktailBerry programmers and was at least once tested for its functionality.

 - [Start Glass Volume](https://github.com/AndreWohnsland/CocktailBerry-Addons#start-glass-volume): Change default glass volume at machine start
 - It's a new feature, so let's make some addons!